 The variety of cultures makes everyone feel welcome.
 You will pass from temple to temple and discover the many differences between each other.
 Despite that, they have in common the way that they make you feel welcome.

-The Sri Kailawasanathan Swami Devasthanam Kovil is a Hindu temple, like the others, stands out for the beautiful colours.
+The Sri Kailawasanathan Swami Devasthanam Kovil is a Hindu temple, like the others, stands out for its beautiful colours.
 The inner roof of this temple is decorated with magnificent paintings.
 It is said that the temple of Sri Kailawasanathan Swami DevasthanamKovil is the most ancient Hindu temple in Colombo.

 Join our curious community of travellers around the world